sphinx-doc/sphinx/Doc-3k/library/httplib.rst

 .. exception:: InvalidURL

-   A subclass of :exc:`HTTPException`, raised if a port is given and is either non- numeric or empty.
+   A subclass of :exc:`HTTPException`, raised if a port is given and is either non-numeric or empty.

    .. versionadded:: 2.3